Bluwolf00/GW-Framework/README.md

 * AKM replaced with AK-74 (545x39 caliber).

 Main:
-* Added new GOL Difficulty and set is as standard, (should no longer need to pick difficulty).
 * Hidden BIS standard mission.
 * Added Earplugs to the equipment box.